czbiohub-sf/cerebra/paper/paper.md

 Our tool offers the advantages of parallel processing and a single, easy-to-interpret output file (CSV or JSON).

 `cerebra` is already enabling research, see [@Maynard:2019], a study that examines the tumor microenvironment of late-stage drug-resistant carcinomas with single-cell RNA-sequencing.
-Understanding the mutational landscape of individual tumors was essential to this study, and given the sheer volume of VCF records would not have been possible without `cerebra`.
+Understanding the mutational landscape of individual tumors was essential to this study, and given the sheer volume of VCF records, would not have been possible without `cerebra`.
 We hope that `cerebra` can provide an easy-to-use framework for future studies in the same vein.

 ## Acknowledgments